cyfronet-fid/recommender-system/README.md

 - `JUPYTER_RUN_PORT` - desired port of your jupyter server when ran using docker (example: `8889`)
 - `JUPYTER_RUN_HOST` - desired host of your jupyter server when ran using docker (example: `127.0.0.1`)
 - `CELERY_LOG_LEVEL` - log level of your celery worker when ran using docker (one of: `CRITICAL`, `ERROR`, `WARN`, `INFO` or `DEBUG`)
+- `SENTRY_DSN` -  The DSN tells the sentry where to send the events (example: `https://16f35998712a415f9354a9d6c7d096e6@o556478.ingest.sentry.io/7284791`).
+If that variable does not exist, sentry will just not send any events.
+- `SENTRY_ENVIRONMENT` - environment name - it's optional and it can be a free-form string.
+If not specified and using docker, it is set to `development`/`testing`/`production` respectively to the docker environment.
+- `SENTRY_RELEASE` - human readable release name - it's optional and it can be a free-form string.
+If not specified, sentry automatically set it based on commit revision number.

 NOTE: All the above variables have reasonable defaults, so if you want you can just have your .env file empty.